montanatroyer/web-dev-hw/project-1/readme.md

 On the Wayback Machine, I went to the WorldWideWeb in 1990.
 The whole thing was black and white.
 It didn't have any options on limiting your source, such as size, color, etc. There was a page on how to use the web, which we don't have anymore.
 There were several image buttons on the right, which I don't know what they were for, but we don't have those anymore either.

 Project Review:
 For this project, I created an html document.
 Then, I used horizontal rule, paragraph and break codes to create the poem.
 I then found an image that resembled the poem (a picture of a flower blossoming) and put that on the page through relative URL's.
-I then reviewed the page through firefox to see how it looked. :)
+I then reviewed the page through firefox to see how it looked and used github, to put it onto my repository.